URA SUM and Difference

 .

-Align element normal with array normal - rotate the antenna element to the array normal position
+Align element normal with array normal — rotate the antenna element to the normal position of the array

 Use this parameter together with the Array Normal parameter of the URA and UCA arrays.